Old Fashioned Chocolate Cake

-The maximum effort you will need to take is just to weigh the ingredients and mix , the batter consistency is very thin almost watery but don’t panic this is the key to the moistness of this old fashion chocolate cake ,remember to add the freshly boiled water.
+The maximum effort you will need to take is just to weigh the ingredients and mix, the batter consistency is very thin almost watery therefore don’t panic this is the key to the moistness of this old fashion chocolate cake, remember to add the freshly boiled water.
 I can tell you from experience it’s very easy to forget the H2O as the batter looks perfectly fine without it.
-Only after you bake it you realise the difference in the consistency as the cake turns out quiet dry.
+Only after you bake it you realise the difference in the consistency as the cake turns out quite dry.

-I have decorated this cake with some chocolate coated strawberries and sprinkled some icing sugar but then again you can even cover this cake with fondant, or may be just just garnish it with some chocolate chips or chopped nuts .
-The picture below is a fondant chocolate cake i made for Reyansh’s Birthday.
+I have decorated this cake with some chocolate coated strawberries and sprinkled some icing sugar but then again you can even cover this cake with fondant or maybe just garnish it with some chocolate chips or chopped nuts.
+The picture below is a fondant chocolate cake I made for Reyansh’s Birthday.

 REYANSH’S BIRTHDAY FONDANT CHOCOLATE CAKE

 - 400 grams caster sugar